aumouvantsillage/awesomewm-pinenote/README.md

-These are my notes and configuration files for running Linux on the [PINE64's PineNote](https://www.pine64.org/pinenote/).
+These are my notes and configuration files for running Linux on [PINE64's PineNote](https://www.pine64.org/pinenote/).
 My setup uses the following software:

 * Distribution: Manjaro ARM.